 Step 13: When adding a Radix wallet address, you will need to copy your address from the Radix wallet application and paste it into the box, before clicking “Add address”.
 Your betanet address is no longer valid.
 Only add your mainnet Radix wallet address(es).
 Do NOT send tokens to your betanet wallet as they will not be recoverable.

 Step 14: You will then be sent a VERIFY token with a confirmation code.
-Open your Radix wallet and activate this address to look for the transfer.
+Open your Radix wallet, click “History” and you should see the VERI token, click “decrypt message” to reveal the verification code.

-Click “Done” when you are ready to enter the verification code.
+Click “Done” in Instapass when you are ready to enter the verification code.

 Once you have verified your wallet address it will be associated with your Instapass ID.